-Early Western Philosophy (3 units)
+Early Western Philosophy (3 units) Prerequisite(s): ENGL101 w/C or higher

 Study of the origins of Western thought in the writings of the Pre-Socratics, Socrates, Plato, Aristotle, Stoicism, Epicureanism, Epictetus, Plotinus, and Marcus Aurelius.
 Their influence on medieval Christian thinking is also explored.